0xekez/tcp-proxy/README.md

 ## Terminoligy

-`origin` - the listener we'd like to proxy tcp connections to.
+`server` - the listener we'd like to proxy tcp connections to.
-`eyeball` - the initiator of connections to the origin.
+`client` - the initiator of connections to the server.

 ## Benchmarking